 Loretta M. Gastwirth

-Loretta is a member of the ABA and Nassau County Bar Associations.
-She is also a member of the Cardozo Women's Steering Committee, the Red Ground Civic Association and the Executive Women’s Golf Association of Long Island.
-The author of "Despite ADR Consent, IP Cases End Up In Court", "Beware of Ideas", "Preventing Inevitable Disclosure of Internet Company Trade Secrets,” many of Loretta’s cases have also been featured in the New York Law Journal and Long Island Business News.
+Loretta sits on the Executive Committee of the Cardozo Alumni Association, is Co-Chair of the Cardozo Long Island Alumni Club, is active in the Red Ground Civic Association and plays golf with the Executive Women’s Golf Association of Long Island.
+She is also a member of the ABA and Nassau County Bar Associations.
+The author of “Words of Wisdom: Getting the Best Results in the ADR Process”, “Despite ADR Consent, IP Cases End Up In Court,” “Beware of Ideas,” “Preventing Inevitable Disclosure of Internet Company Trade Secrets,” many of Loretta’s cases have also been featured in the New York Law Journal and Long Island Business News.

 Brooklyn born Loretta, and her husband, Lenny, a tax accountant and Bronx native, live in East Hills where they have volunteered a great deal of time to school, community affairs, local charities and sports programs.
 Recent empty-nesters, their sons, Paul and Brian, are now attending the University of Pennsylvania.